 To apply, complete the volunteer campground host application and mail the completed form directly to the park in which you would like to host.
 Hosts are welcome to apply for a vacancy at more than one park, but a separate application should be completed for each park.

 It is strongly recommended that applicants contact the location(s) they have applied to help confirm that the application was received.
 The process for selecting hosts varies by park.
 If you would like to know where to send the application and/or who the park contact (referred to as host liaison) is for a particular location, please contact Miguel Rodriguez at 517-284-6127.

 Applications are accepted year-round until all vacancies are filled.
 The host liaison usually follows up with applicants by late January or early February.

-- State Park Modern and Rustic Campground Host Application & Waiver
+- State Park Modern and Rustic Campground Host Application, Waiver of Liability and Policy

 - Find the address of desired park, recreation area or state forest campground